How To Make Homemade Setting Spray

 - Vegetable Glycerin

-Vegetable glycerin (we like this vegan and non-GMO pharmaceutical-grade brand) is the other main ingredient needed to make homemade makeup setting spray.
+Vegetable glycerin (we like this vegan, non-GMO, pharmaceutical-grade brand) is the other main ingredient needed to make a homemade makeup setting spray.

-The glycerin helps the makeup stay on your face for longer, so you can enjoy your gorgeous look throughout the day without worrying about your makeup fading too soon.
+Glycerin helps the makeup stay on your face longer, so you can enjoy your gorgeous look throughout the day without worrying about it fading too soon.

-Just be aware that too much glycerin can cause your skin to look oily and can clog up pores.
+Just be aware that too much glycerin can make your skin look oily and clog pores.
 Always err on the side of caution when using it.

 - Rose Water (Optional)

-You can leave the rose water out if you feel like it stretches your budget too much, but it does form part of the basic recipe and does make quite a difference to how the setting spray turns out.
+You can leave the rose water out if you feel it stretches your budget too much, but it does form part of the basic recipe and makes quite a difference to how the setting spray turns out.

 Instructions: